VilemR/TinyGS_battMonitor/README.md

 ﻿# Power Supply Monitoring Feature for TinyGS
  This feature introduces real-time monitoring of internal battery voltage and external power sources (e.g., charger, solar panel, Pb battery) using one/two analog pin(s) on the TTGO board.
 The feature displays power supply status continuously on the device Dashboard page.
+This project is a clone of the official TinyGS release 2403241 (99.99%) with minor code tweaks to enable the new power monitoring feature.

  Implementation requires adding 4 resistors, basic wiring, extending the advanced configuration with a JSON parameter, and flashing the firmware built from the provided updated code.
 Simplify power management and enhance your TinyGS setup with this new capability!

  ![screenshot](img/dashboard.jpg)